ResearchAdvancingFuzzing/raf/docs/spitfire_specs.md

 * Tools consume inputs and generate outputs in standard formats
 * Results and fuzzing experiment information made available in a `knowledge_base`
+* Spitfire codebase will include experiments that can be checked out and run to reproduce results.
 * Tool settings as well as code versions will be documented in `knowledge_base` in order that results can be repeated.
 * Existing tools can be shimmed to conform to Spitfire's interfaces (Angr, Triton, Panda, etc)
 * Existing fuzzers can be `implemented` with Spitfire.
 This means creating a `fuzzing_manager` that instantiates mutational and grammar based fuzzers, employs taint and symbolic execution selectively, and generally manages the temporal fuzzing campaign